 BE 201.
 Reading the Bioengineering Literature.
 4 units (1-0-3); second term.
 Participants will read, discuss, and critique papers on diverse topics within the bioengineering literature.
 Offered only for Bioengineering graduate students.
-Instructor: Winfree.
+Instructor: K. Wang.

 BE/Bi/NB 203.
 Introduction to Programming for the Biological Sciences Bootcamp.
 6 units; summer term.
 Prerequisites: none.
 This course provides an intensive, hands-on, pragmatic introduction to computer programming aimed at biologists and bioengineers.
 No previous programming experience is assumed.
 Python is the language of instruction.
 Students will learn basic concepts such as data types, control structures, string processing, functions, input/output, etc., while writing code applied to biological problems.
 At the end of the course, students will be able to perform simple simulations, write scripts to run software packages and parse output, and analyze and plot data.
 This class is offered as a week-long summer "boot camp" the week after Commencement, in which students spend all day working on the course.
+Students who do not have a strong need for the condensed boot camp schedule are encouraged to take BE/Bi 103a instead.
 Graded pass/fail.
 Instructor: Bois.